gspannu/OPNsense-Plugins/README.md

 7. Once Blocky is confirmed working, you may configure the Blocky DNS configuration by directly editing blocky-config.yml file in /usr/local/etc/blocky-config.yml.
 Use something like `nano /usr/local/etc/blocky-config.yml`.
 8. On OPNsense GUI > Disable and Renable Blocky DNS
 9. All errors are logged in '/var/log/blocky.log'
-10. Also check that Blocky DNS is working as th eprimary dns resolver.
-In OPNsense shell, check `cat /etc/resol.conf` and it should have a nameserver entry for localhost (e.g. nameserver 127.0.0.1).
-OPNsense may require a restart for this.
-It is always advisable to restart OPNsense and check for this as well.
+10. Also check that Blocky DNS is working as the **primary dns** resolver.
+In OPNsense shell, execute `cat /etc/resol.conf` and it should have a nameserver entry for localhost (e.g. _nameserver 127.0.0.1_).
 ```
 [OPNsense] router:~ $ cat /etc/resolv.conf
 domain home
 nameserver 127.0.0.1
 search home
 ```
+>OPNsense may require a restart for this to work.
+It is advisable to restart OPNsense and check this.

    ---

 ### Happy Ad-blocking